 Expenses will usually only impact self-employed individuals.
 This may include costs like tools or vehicles used to conduct business.
 It can also include bonuses paid out by employers during earnings periods, which are known as incentive pay.

 It’s important to keep earnings statements for tax purposes in the future.
-You can use earnings statements when filing taxes or applying for loans in order to provide proof of earnings over time.
+You can use earnings statements when filing taxes or applying for loans in order to provide proof of income over time.

 Many employees will want to keep their earnings statements for their own records.
 When you are self-employed, earnings statements can serve as documentation of earnings over time.